 - Eternal Mysteries Beyond the Grave – Archimandrite Panteleimon.
 This is recommended by the monks at a monastery that I frequent.
 I definitely trust their recommendations.

 - The Departure of The Soul – There is a new book coming out in 2017 that contains over 1,000 pages on toll houses.
 It includes 1,300+ footnotes and cross references, 500+ pages of patristic citations chronologically arranged, over 200 color pages of icons, and over 100 pages refuting outright lies and distortions of contemporary opponents of church doctrine.
 The book has been endorsed by numerous bishops and academics of the church.

 LESS REPUTABLE RESOURCES

 I have removed the two resources by Fr.
 Michael Azkoul and Lazar Puhalo from my page.
 Originally, my intent was to provide the varying points of view on this topic.
 However, my desire has always been to be on the path of truth, even if I don’t like the truth I have discovered, even if it makes me uncomfortable.
-The resources I had listed in this section neglected many of the teachings of the Orthodox Church and were written by men who, it seems, were too heavily influenced by Protestant theology in which once someone dies they either enter into “soul sleep” or they immediately find themselves in heaven.
-These authors neglected a ton of scriptural passages and patristic sources in order to try to make their theology work.
-They’re not worth reading, but if you must, a simple search engine query should bring you to their articles.
+The resources I had listed in this section neglected many of the teachings of the church in order to make people feel more comfortable.

 Tip: right click and hit “Save Link As…” to save several of the electronic resources above to your computer.
 If the listing of any material here is seen as a copyright infringement, please contact me immediately.
 Thank you.